imochoa/german_lookup/README.md

 will be in the same directory as the input file.
 The user can choose between having a CSV (Comma Separated Value) or a TSV (Tab Separated Value) output file by setting the `csv` input boolean; `csv=True` will make it CSV, and `csv=False` will make it TSV.
 The default is TSV

+MAKE SURE THE INPUT FILE IS SAVED IN UTF8 FORMAT

 The `lookup_txt_file()` method will try to find the attributes specified in the `default_attributes` input argument for all of the words in the input file.
 These default attributes are basically anything from the leo dictionary result page for a word.
 The values should be specified in a list and they will be written to the output file in the order they are specified here.